-NOTE 1 Introduction
+Note 1 - Introduction

-Banco Millennium Atlântico, S.A., which also uses the brand ATLANTICO (hereinafter referred to as "Bank" or "ATLANTICO"), was incorporated by Public Deed on 31 August 2006.
-Through communication of the Banco Nacional de Angola (hereinafter also referred to as "BNA") dated 6 November 2006, ATLANTICO was authorised and definitively registered as ATLANTICO, and started its business activity on 17 November 2006.
+Banco Millennium Atlântico, S.A., which also uses the brand ATLANTICO (hereinafter referred to as "Bank" or "ATLANTICO"), was incorporated by Public Deed on August 31, 2006.
+Through communication of Banco Nacional de Angola (hereinafter also referred to as "BNA") dated November 6, 2006, ATLANTICO was authorized and definitively registered as ATLANTICO, and started its business activity on November 17, 2006.
 ATLANTICO operates and has its head office in Angola, at Rua do Centro de Convenções de Talatona, Via S8, GU05B, Edifício ATLANTICO, Bloco 7/8, Bairro Talatona, Distrito Urbano da Samba, Luanda.

-The Bank is dedicated to obtaining resources from third parties in the form of deposits or other, which applies, together with its own resources, in the granting of loans, in deposits at the BNA, in investments in credit institutions, in the acquisition of securities and other assets, for which it is duly authorised.
-The Bank also provides other bank services and carries out various types of transactions in foreign currency, for which, as at 31 December 2021, it had a network of 92 customer service centres.
+The Bank is dedicated to obtaining resources from third parties in the form of deposits or other, which applies, together with its own resources, in the granting of loans, in deposits at BNA, in investments in credit institutions, in the acquisition of securities and other assets, for which it is duly authorized.
+The Bank also provides other bank services and carries out various types of transactions in foreign currency, for which, as at June 30, 2023, it had a network of 95 bank branches.